ajmcmiddlin/appetite-for-dysfunction/transcript.md

 ```

 Writing these instances by hand would be cumbersome, so thankfully the `dependent-sum-template`
 package provides some template Haskell to produce them for us.
+The generated `GEq` instance does
+what you'd expect and returns equal only when the two constructors are the same.
+The `GCompare`
+instance is also unremarkable in that it simply declares keys to be in the order specified.

 ```haskell
 deriveGEq ''PostKey